Do-it-yourself Virginia S Corporation Kit

 Finally, you will need to make the S corporation election.
 To make the election, fill out a 2553 form, which is available from the IRS website as well.
 This form tells the IRS that you want your business to be treated using laws from Subchapter S of the Internal Revenue Code.
 Once the IRS receives your election, they will evaluate your 2553 form to check that you are eligible to make the election, and that you followed correct procedure in making the election.

 I strongly recommend using an LLC as the base for your S corporation.
 In most cases, they benefit the business more than using a corporation would.
 My do-it-yourself kit provides all the necessary information to create an S corporation on your own.
 I start by explaining the benefits and drawbacks of forming an LLC in Virginia, then I detail the steps of how to form an LLC, apply for an EIN and make the S corporation election.
-I also include filled-out examples of all the forms you will use for reference.Purchase and Download
+I also include filled-out examples of all the forms you will use for reference.As a bonus, the LLC version of the kit includes sample LLC operating agreements.Purchase and Download

 There are some instances where a corporation will benefit a business more than an LLC, and I provide a kit for businesses in that situation as well.
 In the corporation version of my S corporation kit, I explain the positives and negatives of incorporating in Virginia and how to balance them.
 I give clear, detailed steps to guide you through forming a corporation, applying for an EIN and making the S corporation election.
 As a bonus, I also include a set of sample corporate bylaws, which may be used by you or your attorney as a guide when creating your own bylaws.Purchase and Download